 Las Vegas Tax Lien versus Las Vegas Tax Levy

 Each year, all taxpayers must pay the income tax they owe for the previous tax year by April 15.
 If you owe money to the IRS and you don’t pay the full amount by this date, the IRS can begin trying to collect from you right away.
-The first step the IRS takes usually involves sending you a notice that explains how much you owe and demands payment in full immediately.
+The first step the IRS takes usually involves sending you a notice.
+This explains how much you owe and demands payment in full immediately.
 If you don’t pay the debt after receiving this notice, the IRS will file a Notice of Federal Tax Lien.
 This notice tells other creditors and the general public that the IRS has a financial interest in all of the property you own now and acquire in the future.
 With this lien in place, it is more difficult to sell or refinance any of your property.
-The federal tax lien will also make it much more difficult to qualify for new loans, as the IRS lien will prioritize the claims of any new creditors.
+The federal tax lien will also make it much more difficult to qualify for new loans.
+Moreover, the IRS lien will prioritize the claims of any new creditors.

-What Can the IRS Levy?
+What Can the IRS Levy Do?

 How Can I Avoid a Las Vegas Tax Levy?